era1112/geo-tester/README.md

 Findings:
 - "primitive" garmin-type gps's accept the stream and decode a position
 - "smarter" devices (ie. android handsets) recieve the beacons, enumerate SV's, but the kernel does not accept it as a valid lat/long.
 - However, the device does not enter a "gps error" state.
-It indefinitely holds in "waiting for fix" but never throws a "no location" alert.
+It indefinitely holds in "finding location" but never throws a "no location" alert.
 Some apps will continue to show that last known position.

 Setup:
 - Download real-world RINEX data: